kurtpan666/CryptoWars-zh-hant/README.md

 # CryptoWars-zh-CN
-Chinese translation of CryptoWars: The Fight for Privacy in the Digital Age by Craig Jarvis
+Chinese translation of Crypto Wars: The Fight for Privacy in the Digital Age by Craig Jarvis

+## log
+- 230927 mdbook folder init